kevinrobinson/somerville-teacher-tool/aws/README.md

   4. Try it!

+## Postgres availability and failure
+This iteration doesn't address availability or failure of the primary Postgres instance, but here are some notes on the current status.

+#### Impact of failure
+In general, when the primary Postgres instance goes completely down (e.g., the process or instance is stopped), the Rails processes will time out talking to the database, and so those end-user requests will hang until they hit the timeout.
+Within a few seconds, Rails instances will start failing the health check and ELB will pull them all out of service.
+After that point, ELB will return a 503 for all requests since there are no backend instances that can respond to requests, and the site will be down.

+#### Postgres process exits, container is stopped, or container is removed
+This does nothing to the data on the EBS volume.
+Start a new Postgres container up with the deploy script mounts the the EBS volume into the container, and it's back up.

+### EBS volume is unmounted

+#### Detaching the EBS volume
+This is dangerous - make sure to unmount first.
+Detaching the ELB volume from the instance in AWS before unmounting the EBS volume is a bad idea, even for testing failure modes as it can put the EBS volume in a `busy` state indefinitely.
+See http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-detaching-volume.html.

+#### Instance is rebooted

+#### Instance is stopped
+First, let's bring the Postgres instance and process back up, and then we can deploy the Rails instances so that they point to the new IP for the primary Postgres node.
+After they're healthy, ELB will put them back into service and the site will come back up.

+After starting up the Postgres node, the EBS volume will still be attached, and `/etc/fstab` will still have the entry to mount it at `/mnt/ebs-a`.
+You should be able to see the Postgres data folder in `/mnt/ebs-a`, although it will require sudo permissions to see inside.

+#### Instance is terminated

-## Maintenance
+## Other maintenance notes
 Older Docker images are not currently garbage collected, so the production boxes will likely fill up their disks relatively quickly if you're deploying frequently.
 The `aws/base/clean_docker_remote.sh` can be run on a remote instance to free some disk space from older images and volumes.
 You should look at this script more carefully before running this on a running production instance.
 A cron job to identify images and volumes that are not used by the running container, and then safely cleans them out would be a good improvement.

 ## Destroying things
 #### Instances
 You can destroy an instance, which will terminate the EC2 instance and delete the DNS record added by the create script with: `aws/base/destroy.sh`.
-It's not particularly smart about handling failure, and will not remove any related volumes that were attached.
+It's not particularly smart about handling failure, and will not remove any related volumes that were attached for Postgres instances.

 #### DNS records